 Once the spinach has wilted, add a touch of cream for richness.
 Toss together with the pasta and you're all set!

-Sprinkle on some fresh parmesan cheese before you wrap it in aluminum foil for the freezer.
+Sprinkle on some fresh parmesan cheese before you bake it or wrap it in aluminum foil for the freezer.

 If it is heading straight to the oven, you still want to cover it with the foil before baking.
 Remove the foil for the last 15 minutes so the cheese has a chance to turn golden brown.

-While it’s baking, chop up your pineapple.
+While it's baking, chop up your fresh pineapple for the side.
 So easy!

 - 1 chopped onion